ironhack-labs/lab-financial-data-graphing/readme.md

 In this exercise, we will be using one of their data repositories: the [Bitcoin Price Index](http://www.coindesk.com/api/).
 CoinDesk provides a simple API to make its Bitcoin Price Index data programmatically, and we are going to use it to represent the values in a chart.

 The Bitcoin Price Index is the value that has bitcoin in different currencies.
-So we are going to show this variations in a graphic with Chart.js.
+So we are going to show this variations in a graphic with [Chart.js](http://www.chartjs.org/).

+:eyes: **[**ChartJS**](http://www.chartjs.org/) (also known as chart.js) is an open source library that allows us to create amazing static and animated charts through HTML5 canvas and JavaScript.**

 ### Starter Code